PoslinskiNet/ember-testing-guide/README.md

 # How to run tests

-Few useful commands that you should know:
+A few useful commands that you should know:

 ```
 // run the suite in the terminal